What is a Partnership Voluntary Arrangement (PVA)?

 Becoming The Supervisor

-At the meeting of creditors it will be necessary to have at least 75% of the voting creditors voting in favour of the offer you’ve made for the PVA to become a binding agreement between the partnership and its creditors.
+At the meeting of creditors it will be necessary to have at least 75% of the voting creditors voting in favour of the offer you’ve made for the Partnership Voluntary Arrangement to become a binding agreement between the partnership and its creditors.
 In practice, so long as the report and offer to creditors has been well thought through, it’s likely that the creditors will agree.
 Up to the point of the agreement by the creditors the Insolvency Practitioner is referred to as the nominee, and after the creditors meeting referred to as the supervisor.

 28 Days For the Full Process